wurli/tidyverse-dev-bot/news-files-annotated/purrr.md

 !begin-bullets-26!

+-   !begin-bullet!
--   This is a maintenance release following the release of dplyr 0.7.5.
+    This is a maintenance release following the release of dplyr 0.7.5.
+    !end-bullet!

 !end-bullets-26!